 You ban food

-Like a mysterious box you're told not to open, cutting food out of your diet can make that food all the more appealing.
-If you find yourself having a daily face-off with the office cookie jar you're more likely to want to binge by the end of the week.
-The key to sustainable weight loss is to learn self-control.
+Like a mysterious box you're told not to open, eliminating certain foods from your diet can make them all the more appealing.
+If you find yourself having a daily face-off with the office cookie jar, you're more likely to want to binge by the end of the week.
+The key to sustainable and healthy weight loss is to learn self-control.
 If you can train yourself to stick to just one treat every so often, without feeling tempted in-between, then you'll be able to enjoy your favourite foods without putting on weight.
+Significantly, a key part of hypnosis for weight loss is helping clients to regain self-control - helping them to put emotional factors aside and develop a relationship with food that is sensible and promotes a healthy weight.

 You don't exercise enough